cyb2rS2c/StealthChopper/README.md

 This project uses the following Python packages:

-    aiofiles – Asynchronous file handling.
-    scapy – Network analysis tools for creating and manipulating network packets. colorama – Cross-platform support for colored terminal text. pyfiglet – ASCII art for banners.
+    aiofiles: Used for asynchronous file operations.
-    termcolor – Cross-platform support for colored terminal text.
+    colorama: A cross-platform library for colored terminal text.
-    dnsresolver: To resolve DNS queries.
-The package dnspython provides this functionality.
-    asyncio: It comes with Python by default, so it might not need to be added explicitly.
+    pyfiglet: A library for creating ASCII art text.
+    termcolor: Another library for coloring terminal text.
+    scapy: A powerful Python library used for network packet manipulation and analysis.
+    psutil: A library for retrieving system and process information (like CPU, memory usage).
+    dns-python: A DNS toolkit for Python.